-The Body Electric Poetry Film Fest is now the Juteback Poetry Film Festival.
-The Body Electric was Colorado's first poetry film festival and as far as we know Juteback is the second.
+What was once known as Body Electric Poetry Film Fest is now the Juteback Poetry Film Festival.
+The Body Electric was Colorado's first poetry film festival, and as far as we know, Juteback is the second.
 TBE debuted at The Lyric Cinema Cafe to a sold out crowd on May 4th, 2013 in Fort Collins, CO.
 We are very proud of what we were able to accomplish as The Body Electric and extremely excited to move on as The Juteback Poetry Film Festival.

-At the Juteback Poetry Film Festival we are looking for innovative and technically sound filmmaking, coupled with a strong grasp of poetics.
-It is our hope to showcase a wide range of talented film-poets from around the world to best represent the budding art form of videopoetry.
+At the Juteback Poetry Film Festival, we are looking for innovative and technically sound filmmaking, coupled with a strong grasp of poetics.
+It is our hope to showcase a broad range of talented film-poets from around the world to best represent the budding art form of videopoetry.
 See TBE previous selections: Program 1 , Program 2

 The Body Electric Poetry Film Festival celebrates the merging of two art forms - Bree Davies, Denver Westword, May 2 2013